Cherry Hill, Wentworth: The only listed house at Wentworth for sale after decade-long rebuild

 Cherry Hill on the Wentworth estate is barely 80 years old, but boasts a rich history involving royalty, American presidents and a very, very long negotiation with English Heritage.
 Penny Churchill reports.

-As the barometer of global wealth moves inexorably from west to east, the launch onto the open market of iconic Grade II-listed Cherry Hill in Portnall Drive, Virginia Water, Surrey – at a guide price of £30 million through Knight Frank and Christie’s – provides the year’s first serious test of an exclusive international market currently dominated by buyers from South-East Asia.
+As the barometer of global wealth moves inexorably from west to east, the launch onto the open market of iconic Grade II-listed Cherry Hill in Portnall Drive, Virginia Water, Surrey – at a guide price of £30 million via Knight Frank – provides the year’s first serious test of an exclusive international market currently dominated by buyers from South-East Asia.

 The striking Modernist building, with its distinctive flat roof and sweeping, white-rendered elevations, curved staircase and slender, steel-framed, curved stair window, was designed by the architect Oliver Hill for Katherine Hannah Newton, whose wealth derived from her family’s important coal-mining and heavy industrial interests in the north of England.